Marcin Gortat: Washington Wizards (2013–2018)

 On October 25, 2013, Gortat was traded, along with Shannon Brown, Malcolm Lee, and Kendall Marshall, to the Washington Wizards in exchange for Emeka Okafor and a 2014 protected first-round draft pick.

 On February 27, 2014, Gortat recorded a career-high 31 points and 12 rebounds in a 134–129 triple overtime win over the Toronto Raptors.
 On May 13, he recorded 31 points (his playoff career high) and 16 rebounds to help the Wizards avoid elimination in Game 5 of their second-round series with the Indiana Pacers.
 He became the first Wizards player with at least 30 points and 15 rebounds in a playoff game since Moses Malone in 1987.
-The Wizards went on to lose Game 6 of the series, falling 4–2 to the Pacers.

 On July 10, 2014, Gortat re-signed with the Wizards to a reported five-year, $60 million contract.

 On December 28, 2015, Gortat was named Eastern Conference Player of the Week for games played December 21–27, earning the honor for the first time in his career.
 On February 29, 2016, he scored 13 of his 18 points in the fourth quarter and grabbed a career-high 20 rebounds in the Wizards' 116–108 win over the Philadelphia 76ers.